MassMesh/governance/ncl.md

-# Network Commons License
+# Network Commons License (v1.0.4)

-The Network Commons License is the framework that governs the network commons.

-## The License (v1.0.4)

 The Network Commons License (NCL) describes the terms and conditions associated with the use of free and open networks, and so enables individuals, communities, companies, governments and other organizations to adopt or support the same.

+Mass Mesh has adopted this license in order to safeguard the rights of participants on our network(s), set expectations about fair use of the network(s), and establish ground rules for ourselves and other stewards of the network.

 The NCL is rooted in the following four tenets:
 - Participants are free to use the network for any purpose that does not limit the freedom of others